vijaywinner-eng/Build-Agents-from-Scratch/README.md

 2. **Explicit over implicit** - No hidden logic, no magic abstractions
 3. **Structure over prompting** - Reliability comes from constraints, not clever wording
 4. **Local-first** - No API keys, no rate limits, no cloud dependency
-5. **Educational, not production** - This teaches fundamentals, not best practices

 ## License
 MIT License - see LICENSE file